PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4887" title="gs-tc: propagate texture shuffle format on readback" authors="tadanokojin" >}}

-Properly fixes the flashlight in the Silent Hill series:
+Due to the way some effects work on the GS and how our Texture Cache handles it, sometimes the wrong texture format can be remembered, which will cause it to get stored in an incorrect memory format when it is saved back to the real GS memory for downloading to the EE core.
+This PR corrected this behaviour and properly fixes the flashlight in the Silent Hill series:

 {{< img-cmp before="./img/Pic19-SilentHillBefore.jpg" after="./img/Pic20-SilentHillAfter.png">}}

 {{< progress/github-link prNums="4891" title="GS: Revert be7e1163b4f7e3fe19876462fb26cd082ffb3ab4" authors="lightningterror" >}}

 This PR reverts an older commit from 2013 (1.2 era) which had wrong assumptions on texture region repeating and how the clamping is handled along with it.
+Multiple games were affected on the visual side or even performance-side.

+Test Drive Limited (Blue roads):

+{{< img cols="colWidth" src="./img/Pic43-TestDriveUnlimited.png">}}

+Kaan Barbarian Blade (Black Character Model):

+{{< img cols="colWidth" src="./img/Pic44-Kaan.png">}}

+The Chronicles of Narnia - The Lion, The Witch and The Wardrobe (Heat Haze Effect of the fire):

+{{< img-cmp-slider before="./img/Pic63-Narnia1Before.png" after="./img/Pic64-Narnia1After.png">}}

 {{< progress/github-link prNums="4906" title="GS: Use stream buffer for vertices/indices/uniforms" authors="stenzek" >}}

-This will certainly help AMD GPUs on Windows but it does help NVIDIA GPU users too as the default behavior was to stall (essentially wait and stop for new instructions) which caused bad performance.
+This will certainly help AMD GPUs on Windows but it does help NVIDIA GPU users too as the default behaviour was to stall (essentially wait and stop for new instructions) which caused bad performance.

 These charts below lists 3 different systems that will give you an easier way to tell how much it could help: